foss42/apidash/INSTALLATION.md

 ### Arch-based Linux Distributions (Manjaro, Arch Linux, etc.)

-Download the `.deb` file from the [latest release](https://github.com/foss42/apidash/releases/latest) corresponding to you CPU architecture (x64/amd64 or arm64).
+Download the `.deb` file from the [latest release](https://github.com/foss42/apidash/releases/latest) corresponding to your CPU architecture (x86_64/amd64 or arm64/aarch64).

 First we have to convert the .deb file to .tar.xz file using the following commands.